Pilot (How I Met Your Mother): Ratings

-In its original American broadcast, the pilot of How I Met Your Mother was watched by 10.94 million viewers and averaged a 3.9 rating among A18-49.
+In its original American broadcast, the pilot episode of How I Met Your Mother was watched by 10.94 million viewers and averaged a 3.9 rating among adults ages 18–49.

 Reviews

 The episode received generally favorable reviews, garnering a score of 69 from Metacritic.
 Seth Thrasher gave the episode 5/5 saying: "...this is one of the funniest sitcoms I've seen in a LONG, LONG time".
 He also said that he was impressed by Harris' character: "I never realized Neil Patrick Harris was so damned funny.
 His character, Barney, is quite possibly the funniest new sitcom character to debut on television in ages".
 He also praised the rest of the cast.
 Brian Lowry of Variety said that it was a "bright" and "cleverly constructed" half-hour, putting it in the company of Two and a Half Men.
 "It's not often that a pilot has the polished feel of a show that's been around for a while, but How I Met Your Mother should be a solid bridge between The King of Queens and the aforementioned Two and a Half Men."